Extracting IFC Wall Geometries to Shapely

-1. Model Loading & Query: Parse the IFC file and filter IfcWall (or IfcWallStandardCase) entities.
+1. Model loading and query — parse the IFC file and filter IfcWall (and optionally IfcWallStandardCase) entities.
 Avoid recursive type traversal unless you explicitly need IfcProxy or legacy classifications.

-3. Mesh Extraction: Retrieve flattened vertex arrays and face index lists.
-IFC geometry is typically triangulated during tessellation, meaning each face contains exactly three vertex indices.
+3. Mesh extraction — retrieve flattened vertex arrays and face index lists.
+OCCT tessellates complex solids into triangles, so each face contains exactly three vertex indices.

-4. Axis Projection: Drop the target axis (usually Z for plan views) and map remaining coordinates to (x, y) tuples.
-Maintain consistent winding order to preserve interior/exterior ring orientation.
+4. Axis projection — drop the target axis (Z for floor-plan views) and map the remaining coordinates to (x, y) tuples, maintaining consistent winding order.

-5. Topology Assembly: Convert projected triangles to Shapely polygons, merge overlapping faces using unary_union, and run validation routines to repair self-intersections or collapsed rings.
+5. Topology assembly — convert projected triangles to Shapely polygons, merge with unary_union, and repair with make_valid.

-The following script handles projection, validation, and merging in a single pass.
-It is optimized for batch processing and includes explicit error routing.
+The script below handles projection, validation, and merging in a single pass.
+It is structured for batch processing and includes explicit per-element error routing so a single corrupt wall does not abort the run.

 import ifcopenshell